-Twenty-four years ago this Monday, I was sitting at a four-way stop in the Briarwick neighborhood of San Antonio when news came over my car radio that Metallica bassist Cliff Burton had been killed in a freak tour bus accident on an icy road somewhere in Sweden.
+On Sept.
+27, 1986, I was sitting at a four-way stop in the Briarwick neighborhood of San Antonio when news came over my car radio that Metallica bassist Cliff Burton had been killed in a tour bus crash.
+It happened on a darkened, icy road in Sweden.
+Cliff was 24.
 I was devastated.
-Cliff was 24.

-Maybe it was the fact that Metallica had ushered in a new breed of street-urchin thrash metal.
-Maybe it was the fact that Metallica was about to beat astronomical odds and become hugely successful on the strength of “Master of Puppets.”
-Maybe it was the fact that in a band of unwashed misfits, Cliff stood out as the most anti-establishment of the bunch.
+Maybe it was the fact that Metallica had ushered in a new breed of street-urchin thrash metal and was about to beat astronomical odds to become hugely successful on the strength of “Master of Puppets.”
+Maybe it was the fact that in a band of unwashed misfits, Cliff stood out as the gnarliest of the bunch.
 Or maybe it was because he died so tragically and innocently beneath the weight of an overturned tour bus instead of checking out on an overdose.
-More than likely, it was a combination of all of the above amplified by the fact that it happened at an age when heavy metal was my entire world and Cliff Burton was its supreme ruler.
+Most likely, it was a combination of all of the above amplified by the fact that it happened at an age when heavy metal was my entire world and Cliff Burton was its supreme ruler.

-As I sat at the four-way stop on Sept.
-27, 1986, the radio deejay on 99.5 KISS FM announced an address for sending condolences (after all, in San Antonio, Metallica was beloved before the rest of the world caught on).
+As I sat stunned at the four-way stop, the radio deejay on 99.5 KISS FM announced an address for sending condolences (after all, in San Antonio, Metallica was beloved before the rest of the world caught on).
 I reached for a pen and a scrap of paper.
-When I finally got home, I wrote a letter to Cliff’s parents expressing my condolences and assuring them that their son was a god in San Antonio.
+When I got home, I wrote a heartfelt letter to Cliff’s parents expressing my condolences and assuring them their son was a god in San Antonio.
 I dropped it in the mail and that was it.

 In the letter, it said she and Cliff’s Dad were personally replying to each condolence letter.
 She also acknowledged San Antonio as being the most loyal of Metallica strongholds and thanked me for my kind words.
-I flipped out!
+I couldn’t believe it!

 To this day, that letter hangs in a frame in my home office and is one of my most prized possessions in a massive, lifetime collection of rock-n-roll memorabilia.
 I’m told that Cliff’s mother passed away a few years ago.
 If so, I hope she knows her letter and the memory of her son will live with me forever.
 RIP.